Curriculum, subjects, number of hours

 School education programmes in vocational education

 The school prepares the school education programme (SEP) on the basis of the framework education programmes and relevant legislation.
 The responsibility for its creation and implementation lies with the school head.
 The SEP must be available to the public.
 A school can prepare a separate SEP for each form of education (for day and other forms) or individual programmes can be included in the same document.
-On the basis of one FEP a school may prepare several SEPs for different specialisations.
+The SEP for follow-up or shortened studies is prepared separately.
+From the FEP for one field of education, the school may prepare several SEPs according to different specialisations.
+To create the specialisation disposable hours can be used.

 In addition to the identification data the SEP includes: